jvitor83/abstract-ui/README.md

 ```

 ## Production
-1) Comment the bootstrap line of app.module.ts (not found a solution to switch that yet)

-2) `npm run build.prod`
+1) `npm run build.prod`

-3) Create a html and import the js and css files from the dist like:
+2) Create a html and import the js and css files from the dist like:
 ```html
 <!DOCTYPE html>
 <html lang="en">